About CISO Simulator

 Copyright and use

-CISO: The Strategy Game and all of its content — game design, mechanics, risk register, investment catalog, scenarios, and narrative text — are © 2025–2026 Arik Volkov.
+CISO Simulator and all of its content — game design, mechanics, risk register, investment catalog, scenarios, and narrative text — are © 2026 Arik Volovsky.
 All rights reserved.
 Reproduction, redistribution, derivative works, or re-hosting of any kind is prohibited without express written permission.
-Public references with attribution (e.g., "CISO Game at cisobility.com") are welcome.
+Public references with attribution (e.g., "CISO Simulator at cisobility.com") are welcome.